From Clumps to Sheets: Geometry Controls the Temperature PDF of Multi-Phase Gas: Results

 \autoref{fig:ISM_turb_box_PDF_vs_Da} shows that, along our fiducial turbulent-driving sequence, ISM temperature PDFs evolve strongly for ${\rm Da} \gtrsim 5$, but beyond that, the PDF saturates and adopts a fixed shape for all ${\rm Da} \lesssim 5$.
 We analyze the shape of these temperature PDFs from the weak-driving end of the sequence (large Da, small $\mathcal{M}$) to the strong-driving end (small Da, large $\mathcal{M}$).
 At large Da and small $\mathcal{M}$, cooling is expected to dominate over turbulence.
 The corresponding PDF (dark blue) is sharply peaked at the two thermally stable phases and skewed towards the cold phase, consistent with expectations that gas is increasingly `two-phase' as Da increases \citep{tan21}.

 As the turbulent driving is increased --- equivalently, as Da decreases and $\mathcal{M}$ increases in our fiducial suite --- the relative amount of warm to cold gas increases.
+The mass fraction of intermediate temperature, thermally unstable gas also increases as turbulent driving strengthens.
+Gas with $200 {\rm K} < T < 2000{\rm K}$ takes up $\sim 16\%$ of the total mass at the weak-driving end when Da=28.
+This mass fraction increases as Da decreases and reaches $\sim 36\%$ for ${\rm Da} \lesssim 5$.
 Beyond ${\rm Da} \lesssim 5$, the temperature PDF saturates and becomes approximately independent of further increases in driving strength along this sequence.
 The saturated PDF is primarily shaped by turbulence instead of cooling.
 It is much less bimodal, and in particular the amount of cold gas is significantly reduced.
 Interestingly, at low Da and high $\mathcal{M}$, the temperature PDF no longer peaks at the stable warm phase temperature $T \sim 8000$K, where net cooling vanishes, but rather at the formally unstable (in static media) temperature $T \sim 3000$K, where there is net heating.
 The peak near $T\sim 3000$ K at low Da and high $\mathcal{M}$ likely reflects a non-equilibrium bottleneck rather than a new stable phase: strong turbulence continuously feeds gas into the intermediate-temperature regime, while the net thermal timescale is long near $T \sim3000$ K (see \autoref{fig:net_cooling_curves_ISM_CGM}), causing gas to accumulate there.
 In the approximately isobaric limit $\rho \propto T^{-1}$, the mass-weighted PDF is further biased toward cooler gas.

 To better understand how ISM temperature PDFs evolve along this fiducial turbulent-driving sequence, we select 3 temperature PDFs at different Da values shown in \autoref{fig:ISM_turb_box_PDF_vs_Da} and plot temperature slices of the corresponding 3D ISM turbulent box simulations in \autoref{fig:ISM_turb_box_temperature_PDF_at_different_Da}.
 As we move from weak to strong driving from left to right in \autoref{fig:ISM_turb_box_temperature_PDF_at_different_Da} --- equivalently, as Da decreases and $\mathcal{M}$ increases by increasing turbulent velocity --- the boundaries between the thermally stable phase (colored in purple and blue) are blurred, and more intermediate temperature, thermally unstable gas (colored in yellow) is generated.
 When driving is weak, intermediate temperature gas is confined near the boundary of cold clumps, but under strong driving, intermediate temperature gas can form spatially extended structures that are not limited to the vicinity of cold gas.
 Stronger turbulence also breaks up cold clumps into smaller and more filamentary pieces.
 The phenomenology of the ISM turbulent box slices is consistent with the trends we concluded from analyzing the temperature PDFs.